Correcting sample selection bias with categorical outcomes: Model and identification

 \section{Model and identification}

-In this section, we introduce the model and also the needed assumptions to identify the distribution of the latent categorical variable.
+In this section, I introduce the model and the necessary assumptions to identify the distribution of the latent categorical variable.
 Suppose the latent outcome $Y^{\ast}$ takes values in a finite set of $q$ mutually exclusive categories,